ansilove/Ascension/README.md

 # Ascension

 Ascension is a NFO / DIZ / ASC viewer for OS X, focused on being a lightweight tool with an essential feature set.
-It comes with full Retina support and is the only app in the world rendering ASCII art in high DPI.
+It comes with full Retina support, including a Retina optimized interface and even renders ASCII art in high DPI.

 You like ANSi art as well?
 Check out our new flagship app [ESCAPES](http://escapes.byteproject.net), available soon!